shkr3421/Color-changer/README.md

 On 4th and 5th (during the day), I will try to be available for some time wherever possible.
 However, on 6th I will be traveling for the entire day.

+I will also try to continue my learning during this period and stay on track.

 Would it be okay if I plan to join from Pune after that?

 Please let me know your thoughts.